 Since hummingbirds are territorial, you might consider hanging at least two feeders – one in the back yard and one in the front, thus accommodating as many hummingbirds as you can.
 Hanging the feeders in a shady spot discourages fermentation and nectar spoilage.

-Don’t buy a feeder – make your own from recycled plastic food tubs and plastic bottles.
+Don’t buy a feeder – serve your homemade nectar in a feeder made from recycled plastic food tubs and plastic bottles.

 Heart-warming story of the author’s adoption of Squeak, a hummingbird rescued from killer frost.

 Squeak lives in her sunroom until spring, while the author photographs and records what it’s like to interact with “a living jewel among the flowers.”

 This children’s book about hummingbirds has beautiful watercolor illustrations, plus lots of charming hummingbird lore.
 Parents will like the hummingbird garden tips.

 Track the migration of ruby-throated hummingbirds in North America; add your own first sighting of the season.

 Bookmarks: For the hummingbird fan: free printable Hummingbird Bookmarks with sketched pictures.